Live Animal Exports (Prohibition) Bill

 Overview

 This bill aims to completely ban the export of live farmed animals from the UK for slaughter or fattening.
-A limited exception is made for the movement of animals born in Northern Ireland to be slaughtered in the Republic of Ireland within six weeks.
+A limited exception exists for animals born in Northern Ireland and slaughtered in the Republic of Ireland within six weeks of arrival.

 Description

-Prohibition of Exports: The bill makes it a criminal offence to export live farmed animals from the UK for slaughter or fattening.
-This includes arranging or facilitating such exports.
+The Live Animal Exports (Prohibition) Bill makes it a criminal offence to export live farmed animals from the UK for slaughter or fattening.
+This includes directly exporting animals and arranging or facilitating such exports.

-Commencement: The Act will come into force on "exit day," as defined in the European Union (Withdrawal) Act 2017.
+The bill will come into effect on "exit day," as defined in the European Union (Withdrawal) Act 2017.

 Government Spending

-The bill's impact on government spending is not explicitly stated.
-However, it may lead to increased enforcement costs and potential compensation payments if businesses suffer losses due to the ban.
+The bill's direct impact on government spending is not explicitly stated.
+However, enforcement costs associated with monitoring and prosecuting offenses are likely to be incurred.

 Groups Affected

-Animal Welfare Groups: Animal welfare groups are likely to support the bill, as it aims to improve animal welfare during transport.
+- Animal welfare organisations: These groups are likely to support the bill, viewing it as a positive step towards improving animal welfare standards.

 Powered by nyModel